Field hockey at the Australian Youth Olympic Festival

 Hockey, or more specifically, field hockey, was first introduced to the Australian Youth Olympic Festival as a men's and women's tournament at the 2007 Games.

 History

-After being introduced in the 2007 Australian Youth Olympic Festival, field hockey as become a permanent feature at every edition since.
+After being introduced at the 2007 Australian Youth Olympic Festival, field hockey has become a permanent feature at every edition since.

 Australia are the most successful team in the men's competition, having won gold at every edition of the tournament.
 Great Britain are the most successful women's team, having one the tournament twice, followed by Australia who have won the tournament once.